What are backlinks & how to get them.

 1. Social media.

 Not just in the updates but your profiles.
 Just because it asks for your site when you set up the accounts, doesn’t mean you have to put your home page.
 Align that link with the strategy for that account.
-On mediums such as LinkedIn, Facebook, YouTube and Google Plus you can add more than one link for your website.
+On mediums such as LinkedIn, Facebook, and YouTube you can add more than one link for your website.
 So take advantage.

 2. Monitor business mentions.